 The only reasons you’ll have to pay a fee for any children’s accessories are if they weigh over 50 pounds or are larger than 62 linear inches.

 Southwest Stroller Policy

-You can buy a stroller bag at the ticket counter before your flight.
+You can buy a reusable stroller bag at the ticket counter before your flight.
 The bag keeps your stroller clean and prevents extensive damage during the trip.

 If your baby sits in your lap during the flight, you can’t bring an additional carry-on.
 A breast pump doesn’t count towards your carry-on limit, but there’s no allowance for diaper bags.
 Only children older than two can bring additional luggage and carry-on bags, since you’ve had to purchase them their own seat.